kowarik-lab/AI-reflectivity/README.md

 ### Live demo
 For an online live demonstration using a pre-trained network have a look at [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kowarik-labs/AI-reflectivity/master?filepath=notebooks%2Fprediction_demo.ipynb)
+You can upload your own files and try the neural network we trained for XRR data of organic molecular layers (20 - 300 Angstrom thick) on silicon with native oxide.

 ### Run the code locally
 It is encouraged to use a conda environment with conda-forge as additional channel.
 All dependencies are listed in `requirements.txt`.
 To create a new enviroment on a system where conda is installed just pick a name for the new environement run the following commands in the anaconda prompt (windows) or in any terminal (linux, mac).
 If you prefere to use the Anaconda Navigator just have a look in `requirements.txt` and install the required packages from there.